 A Minimal Requirement

-Gone are the days the Baby Boomers enjoyed where a high school diploma was enough of a qualification to set them up for success.
-For the purposes of good employment, the college Bachelor's Degree is the modern day equivalent to the old high school diploma.
-Students who are seeking careers in most mainstream industries will be best served in getting a Bachelor's Degree or its equivalent.
+Gone are the days the baby boomers enjoyed where a high school diploma was enough of a qualification to set them up for success.
+For the purposes of good employment, the college bachelor's degree is the modern day equivalent to the old high school diploma.
+Students who are seeking careers in most mainstream industries may be best served by earning a bachelor's degree or its equivalent.
 Rather than a shining star on your resume, it is most frequently a minimal requirement.

 A Trend Toward Technicians